 We recommend getting into the habit of using coasters under drinks and trivets or mats under pots and pans to avoid damage.

-Ultimately, sealer is not indestructible; it just stops stains.
+Ultimately, sealer is not indestructible.
+While sealer can help prevent stains, they can still happen.
 So we recommend resealing it with Omni Sealer at least once every couple of years.